mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 - `git commit` -> commit changes with a message in the default editor
 - `git commit --amend` -> amend the last commit (change the commit message or add more changes to the last commit)

+## Commit Message Best Practices

+A commit message is a brief description of changes made in a commit.
+Conventional Commits is a commit message convention that makes it easier to understand the changes in a repository.

+Example of a conventional commit message: `feat: add new feature`

+- The message consists of a type and a description.
+- The type can be feat, fix, docs, style, refactor, test, or chore.
+- The description is a brief summary of the changes made.
+- The message is written in the present tense.

 ## Git Log

 The `git log` command shows a list of commits in the repository, including the commit ID, author, date, and commit message.
 (It's like viewing the order history in an online store.)